rwynn/monstache-site/src/config.md

 TOML table (default `nil`)

-Enable experimental support for using a connection to Elasticsearch that uses AWS Signature Version 4
+Enable support for using a connection to Elasticsearch that uses AWS Signature Version 4

 !!! note ""